Pleasant Hill, Kentucky

-Pleasant Hill, Kentucky, USA, is the site of a Shaker religious community that was active from 1805 to 1910.
-Following a preservationist effort that began in 1961, the site, now a National Historic Landmark, has become a popular tourist destination.
+Pleasant Hill in Kentucky, United States, is the site of a Shaker religious community that was active from 1805 to 1910.
+Following a preservationist effort that began in 1961, the site has become a popular tourist destination.

 Shaker Village of Pleasant Hill, or Shakertown, as it is known by residents of the area, is located 25 miles (40 km) southwest of Lexington, in Kentucky's Bluegrass region.
 It is a National Historic Landmark District.

 History

 Founding

 Centre Family Dwelling, once home to over 100 Shakers, was constructed of limestone quarried from the top of the palisades of the Kentucky River.

 The Second Great Awakening began in the late 1700s and continued into the early 19th century.
 A revival was characterized by large camp meetings, where ministers from various Protestant groups would preach for long periods, with music and dancing often adding to the emotional pitch of the congregation.
 These religious gatherings sometimes drew thousands of observers and participants in the Ohio Valley of Kentucky.
 They were a form of community for people living scattered in relative isolation on the frontier the rest of the time.